MayJuun/servers/README.md

 # servers

 This is a simple repo because I was tired of trying to remember everytime how to host a flutter project on a server.
 I've put simple examples of two different servers here.
 Both very small and lightweight.
-One uses the[get_server](https://pub.dev/packages/get_server) package, the other uses primarily [shelf](https://pub.dev/packages/shelf) but also [functions_framework](https://github.com/GoogleCloudPlatform/functions-framework-dart).
+One uses the [get_server](https://pub.dev/packages/get_server) package, the other uses primarily [shelf](https://pub.dev/packages/shelf) but also [functions_framework](https://github.com/GoogleCloudPlatform/functions-framework-dart).
 All they do is host your Flutter web project.
 There's really no other functionality.
 They both use the same setup and the same Docker file.
 Below are the instructions for using Docker to containerize them and upload them to google cloud.

 ## Quick shout outs to the following people for making my life much easier for this:
 - [Jermaine Oppong YouTube Tutorial](https://www.youtube.com/watch?v=y6Z1V8QpGFc)